jbm9/argali/README.md

 * C only, no C++ support (yet?)
 * A clean separation between logic code and hardware code
 * Source code will be in `code/src/foo.c`
-* Unit test code will be in `code/src/test_foo
+* Unit test code will be in `code/src/test_foo`
+* Drivers go in `code/src/target/devboard_v2/peripheral.c`
-* There's a unified development environment that all developers will build in (Docker image with make and gcc), but developers are free to actually code however they wan
+* There's a unified development environment that all developers will build in (Docker image with make and gcc), but developers are free to actually code however they want
-* Everything runs on a Linux machine (or VM), simplifying scripts
+* Everything runs in a Linux docker container, simplifying scripts.
+  Currently, argali is only being developed on Linux, so the infrastructure outside of docker is a bit Linux-centric.
+PRs to support OS X and Windows as first-class docker hosts would be very welcome.
+Until then, this should all run fine in a Linux VM, with the repo living on a shared mountpoint so you can edit in your OS of choice.

 ## License

 Argali is released under the CC0 Licence v1.0, https://creativecommons.org/publicdomain/zero/1.0/

+That said, I would love to hear if you're using it, and a gallery of applications might help in getting more people to build reproducible products in Open Source.

 ## Features